sscovil/learn-to-code/README.md

 * `res.end` send our `body` object, which we convert to a [JSON] string using [JSON.stringify], then signals to the server that all response headers and body have been sent and that the server should consider this request complete.

+The `router` function will serve as a request listener, meaning it will be called whenever our [http.Server] receives an HTTP request.

 ```javascript
 const server = http.createServer(router)
 ```

-After creating a `router` function, we pass it as a request listener to the [http.createServer] function which, as you may have guessed, creates an [http.Server] object.
-We store that object in memory as a constant called `server`.
+Here, we pass the `router` function as a request listener to the [http.createServer] function which, as you may have guessed, creates an [http.Server] object.
+We assign that object to a constant called `server`.

+Our `server` object is an instance of the [http.Server] class, which is a type of [EventEmitter].
+This means that it will emit events whenever certain things happen.
+It also means that you can instruct `server` to listen for certain events and, when they occur, run a function (called an 'event handler') to perform a desired action.

 ```javascript
 server.on('listening', () => {